WCSCourses/AMR_2026/course_modules_2026/Introduction_to_command_line/Commandline_exercises.md

 b) What is the size of the largest sequence within that file?

+6. Bonus questions:
+a) Compute the total amount of As, C, Gs, Ts and Ns in the `samplefasta.fasta` using pipes and redirections (A.K.A a one-liner)?
+b) What is the GC content?

 # Answers - for your own benefit, try completing the exercises and getting the responses by your self first, then compare them with these.
 ## Linux file system and files manipulation
 1. `mkdir -p cp1_exercises/new`; then `touch file1.txt file2.txt file3.txt fileA.dat fileB.txt`; then `cp file* new/`.